patchew-project/qemu/docs/qapi/index.rst

    At the moment, the order of grouped sections is based on the order in which each group was encountered.
 This example will render Arguments first, and then Features; but the order can be any that you choose.

+.. qapi:enum:: BitmapSyncMode
+   :since: 4.2

+   An enumeration of possible behaviors for the synchronization of a bitmap when used for data copy operations.

+   :value on-success: The bitmap is only synced when the operation is
+      successful.
+This is the behavior always used for ``INCREMENTAL`` backups.
+   :value never: The bitmap is never synchronized with the operation, and
+      is treated solely as a read-only manifest of blocks to copy.
+   :value always: The bitmap is always synchronized with the operation,
+      regardless of whether or not the operation was successful.